Working Together to Ensure Employee Health and Safety

-U.S. lead battery recyclers are critical to a circular economy and sustainable energy storage, preventing more than 160 million lead batteries from reaching landfills each year.
+Lead battery recyclers are critical to a circular economy and sustainable energy storage, preventing more than 160 million lead batteries in the U.S. from reaching landfills each year.
 This crucial work would not be possible without the dedication of our employees.

 North American lead battery recyclers are committed to prioritizing the health, safety and wellbeing of our employees, their families, and the communities in which we live and work.
 We comply with the most stringent environmental, health and safety (EHS) standards in the world.
 And we take our commitment further by setting our industry goals even higher.

-Watch this short video to learn more about the measures our industry takes to ensure employee safety and wellbeing.
+Watch this short video to learn more about the measures the lead battery industry takes to ensure employee safety and wellbeing.

 Our members make substantial, ongoing investments to ensure their operations meet and exceed the highest environmental, health and safety regulatory standards in the industry.